RefactoringGuru/refactoring-examples/interactive/README.md

 ```
 </code></pre>

+### Replace

+Same as Print, but has slight delay before execution, making it perfect for using with Select (because user gets better understanding of what's going on on the screen).

 ### Remove selected

 Simple command, which removes selected text.
 This command includes slight delay, so that user would see what's being deleted after select.